ryanirl/data-analysis-projects/cell_instance_segmentation/README.md

 and learn by doing.
 My goals for this competition are as follows:

 Goals:
-1. Build a baseline SOTA model through prebuild libraries, in this case those libaries consist of Detectron2 and Cellpose.
+1. Build a baseline SOTA model with miminal parameter optimization through prebuild libraries, in this case those libaries consist of Detectron2 and Cellpose.
 2. Explore data and make model optimizing decisions based on findings.
 3. Analize the strengths and weeknesses of current SOTA models / methods.
-4. Place competitivly in the top 10% of the competition with a lightly optimized SOTA method.
-5. Analyze the top couple winning or any interesting submissions to get an baseline understanding of what I must do differently to be a strong competitor in a Kaggle competition.
+4. Analyze the top couple winning or any interesting submissions to get an baseline understanding of what I must do differently to be a strong competitor in a Kaggle competition.